We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Features

-As with a lot of aquarium components these days, lights can come with a variety of features.
-These may include timers, dimmers, light spectrum options, and even mobile app integrations.
+As with a lot of aquarium components these days, lights can come with a variety of features, which may include timers, dimmers, light spectrum options, and even mobile app integrations.
 The Fluval light comes with an app for upgraded control over the standard programmable features.
 Many lights can be adapted with a dimmer and/or timer if your light does not come with that option.

 FAQ